-At the close of the 2018 and 2017 fiscal years, the Authority's assets and deferred outflows of resources exceeded liabilities and deferred inflows of resources by \$5,989,402 and \$5,431,859 respectively.
-The Authority's net position increased \$557,543 during fiscal year 2018.
-Three projects contributed nearly all of the net revenues over expenses for fiscal year (FY) 18 - Administration, Compost Facility and Transfer System.
-Salaries and fringe benefits were lower than budgeted for FY 18 because the Administrative function, the Compost Facility and the Transfer System were not fully staffed for the entire year.
-In addition, vehicle repair and maintenance expenses were well below the budgeted figures as a result of the purchase of new roll off vehicles for the system.
+At the close of the 2019 and 2018 fiscal years, the Authority's assets and deferred outflows of resources exceeded liabilities and deferred inflows of resources by \$6,251,662 and \$5,989,402, respectively.
+The Authority's net position increased \$262,260 during fiscal year 2019.
+Three projects contributed nearly all of the net revenues over expenses for fiscal year 2019 - Administration, Transfer System and Convenience Centers.
+Interest income exceeded the revenue budget for the Administrative function for fiscal year 2019.
+Revenue from commercial services for the Transfer System, including container rental and hauling fees, exceeded revenue estimates.
+Salaries and fringe benefits were lower than budgeted for fiscal year 2019 because the Convenience Center operation was not fully staffed for the entire year.

 A portion of the Authority's unrestricted net position has been internally set aside as Board-designated equipment replacement funds that are available for future investments in capital assets, to provide services to our member communities and customers.
-Additional information can be found in Note 7 to the basic financial statements.
+Additional information can be found in Note 8 to the basic financial statements.

 The results of the Authority's operations are reported in the following table.
-The table presents a condensed summary of this information for the years ended June 30, 2018 and 2017.
+The table presents a condensed summary of this information for the years ended June 30, 2019 and 2018.